pnegus/yetanothermousereview/README.md

-This is the source code for my mouse review site, yetanothermousereview.
+This is the source code for my mouse review site, yetanothermousereview, where I host reviews of gaming mice, mousepads, and headphones.

 # A couple of notes for working with Jekyll and Tailwind: